2014 South Dakota elections: Attorney General

-Incumbent Republican Attorney General Marty Jackley ran for re-election to a second full term in office.
-The Democratic Party ran no candidate for this office, which left Chad Haber of the Libertarian Party to be Jackley's only challenger.

 Secretary of State

 Incumbent Republican Secretary of State Jason Gant decided to retire rather than run for re-election to a second term in office.

 State Treasurer

 Incumbent Republican State Treasurer Richard Sattgast ran for re-election to a second term in office.

 State Auditor

 Incumbent Republican State Auditor Steve Barnett ran for re-election to a second term in office.
 The Democratic Party ran no candidate for this office, which left Kurt Evans of the Libertarian Party to be Barnett's only challenger.

 Commissioner of School and Public Lands

 Incumbent Republican Commissioner of School and Public Lands Vern Larson, who was appointed to the office in August 2013 after Commissioner Jarrod Johnson resigned, did not run for election, as per the terms of his appointment.

 Public Utilities Commissioner

 Incumbent Republican Public Utilities Commission Chairman Gary Hanson ran for re-election to a third six-year term in office.